hugogirard/durableFunctionFormRecognizer/README.md

 When you are ready, click the green button **Run workflow**

-Now you can follow the Github Action running by clicking the execution.
+Now you can follow the GitHub Action running by clicking the execution.

 ![workflow](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/execution.png)

-This should take some time, once everything finish to run proceed to next step.
+This should take some time, once everything finishes to run, proceed to next step.

 ![workflow](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/stepsgh.png)